FAQ - Frequently asked questions about garage doors

 Verify if the handles can move freely between section and top weatherstripping (...)Read more

-If you are replacing an existing door, you will no doubt have to replace some other parts, might it be only screws for the hinges or worn-out rollers. (...)Read more If you are replacing an existing door, you will no doubt have to replace some other parts, might it be only screws for the hinges or worn-out rollers.
-You will almost certainly have to change the springs since their size and strength are based on the weight of the door.
+If you are replacing your existing door with a new one, you will no doubt have to replace several parts, but they may be only screws (...)Read more If you are replacing your existing door with a new one, you will no doubt have to replace several parts, but they may be only screws for the hinges or worn-out rollers.
+You will almost certainly have to change the spring system since their size and strength are based on the weight of the door.
 The weight of a wood door, an aluminum door, and a steel door differ greatly.It is important to understand that the springs used in opening and closing a

 garage door support the entire weight of the garage door.
 This means that there is extreme tension in these springs and that any sudden and uncontrolled release of these springs is dangerous and could cause serious injuries.